House of Refuge

 Do you have any advance notice when a baby will be placed in your care?
 What sort of process occurs before a child comes to you?

 The process goes like this: Social Services contacts our home to see if we have room for another baby.
 Then, the judge issues an order for the baby to be received in our home.
-Most of the children go first to the hospital for a medical evaluation and a COVID test.
+Most of the children go first to the hospital for a medical evaluation.

 What items are helpful for donating to the foster home?

-We always need powdered formula with iron for babies up to one year old.
-Formula is very expensive in Guatemala – much more so than in the USA.
-Also, baby lotion, baby shampoo and diaper rash ointment are always useful!
-From time to time, we will request certain sizes of clothes and other supplies as we need them.
+We always need iron-enriched powdered formula for babies up to one year old.
+The formula is very expensive in Guatemala, much more than in the United States.
+Additionally, diaper rash ointment, body cream and baby lotion are always helpful!
+From time to time, we will request certain sizes of clothing and shoes as well as other supplies as we need them.
+As short-term mission teams travel to Guatemala to serve, they bring donated items for the Home to use.

-We are so very grateful for the financial support received for each monthly budget.
-Quite simply, without this support, the foster home would not be able to provide the quality of care that it does.
-Unlike other foster homes run only by government funds, the House of Refuge has electricity, a refrigerator, and a washer & dryer.
-We are able to buy fresh meat & vegetables, prepare baby food and store it safely, and save money by washing lots of cloth diapers!
+We are very grateful for the support received because without it the foster home would not be able to provide the quality of care it does.
+Unlike other shelter homes that are run solely with government funds, the House of Refuge has electricity, a refrigerator, and a washer and dryer.
+We can provide a varied, quality diet by buying fresh meat and vegetables, preparing baby food and storing it safely, and saving money by washing (lots of) cloth diapers.

-What does a Guatemalan adoption look like?
-What sort of preparations have to be done?
+What is a Guatemalan adoption like?
+What kind of preparations need to be made?

-During the time the children stay in our home, we have hearings with the judge to determine if the child will return to their family or go through the adoption process.
-The child must be declared adoptable (having no living relatives).
-Then, the child is evaluated to create a profile, and available families are matched to the profile by adoption services.
-The matched family’s first introduction to the child is made through photographs, and if they decide to continue, the family sends photos and videos for the child to get to know them before actually coming to spend time with the child.
-A date is set for the visit, and after three days of spending time together, on the fourth day, the child is handed over to the adoptive parents.
+During the time that the children remain in our home, we, as the house parents attend hearings in the Court for Children and Adolescents.
+These hearings are attended also by a representative of the Attorney General’s Office as well as others who are interested in the well-being of the child.
+It is through these hearings that legal determinations are made if a child will be returned to his/her biological family or will be declared adoptable (not having living relatives who are requesting legal custody).
+The child is then assessed to create a profile, and adoption services match available families based on this profile.
+The matched family’s first introduction to the child is through photographs, and if they decide to continue, the family sends photos and videos for the child to get familiar with them before actually being introduced and spending time in person with the child.
+A date is set for the visit and, after three days of living together, on the fourth day the child is handed over to the adoptive parents.
+Subsequently, the National Adoption Council carries out visits every six months up to 2 years after adoption to ensure that the child and the family continue to be an optimal fit and in the best interests of the child.

 How do you handle the sadness and difficulty when a child has been in your care and then is adopted by a new family or reunited with their biological family?